 From Disney World’s International Festival to the New Orleans Jazz Fest, from Harlem to Hampton, Memphis and Cincinnati, and from Philadelphia’s Penn’s Landing to Washington, DC’s Duke Ellington School of Performing Arts, Sharon Katz & The Peace Train thrilled audiences of all ages with the unstoppable beat and amazing harmonies of South African music and dance.

 Sting and Trudie Styler heard about them from one of Paul Simon’s producers, and soon Sharon Katz & The Peace Train were whisked into the studio to record for an album that included Sting, Paul Simon, Tina Turner, Elton John and Madonna.
 Sharon Katz & The Peace Train had just returned from a performance at the National Theatre of Ghana — part of their “Cape to Cairo Peace Train Tour” — when the phone rang from London.
 Marc Silag, a production supervisor for Paul Simon, was working on a recording project for Sting and Trudie and they wanted Sharon Katz & The Peace Train in the recording studio in 3 days.
 Without even time to unpack from Ghana, the group was whisked into the studio for a recording and video session.
-The resulting album is called “Carnival”.
-Sharon Katz & The Peace Train had really hit the big time!
+The resulting album is called “Carnival” and Sharon Katz & The Peace Train had really hit the big time!
 Nelson Mandela’s “Cultural Ambassadors” began touring the world, treating Presidents, Kings and millions of fans on 3 continents to the unstoppable beat of their music.
 Back home in South Africa, Sharon was using her music therapy techniques to help heal the nation from the wounds of apartheid.
 She’s also been working in other trouble spots around the world, earning her a reputation for converting “gang members into band members.”
 With violence, intolerance and problems in schools becoming a daily concern in America too, Sharon has established a base in the U.S. She’s doing workshops and concerts in schools, universities and community centers across the country.
 She’s also forming Peace Train projects in many cities.

 In another landmark event, Sharon composed and directed “Crossing Rhythms,” a music and dance extravaganza that featured over 200 performers from across the African continent and had South Africa’s Philharmonic Orchestra playing African music for the first time in its history.